canonical/ubuntu-image-legacy/README.rst

 images from a model assertion, but it will be generalized to build more (eventually all) Ubuntu images.

 This is a test.
-It is tremendous.
+It is fabulous.

 Requirements